naorlivne/dcos-docs/1.10/cli/index.md

 menu_order: 050
 ---

-You can use the DC/OS command-line interface (CLI) to manage cluster nodes, install DC/OS packages, inspect the cluster state, and administer DC/OS services and tasks.
+You can use the DC/OS command-line interface (CLI) to manage cluster nodes, install and manage packages, inspect the cluster state, and manage services and tasks.

 You can quickly [install](/docs/1.10/cli/install) the CLI from the DC/OS web interface.